Smallest Frogs Ever Discovered Have Hilarious Names

-The smallest frogs in the world have been discovered of the island of Madagascar, and they have the best names ever.
+The smallest frogs in the world have been discovered off the island of Madagascar, and they have the best names ever.

 The frogs are part of the newly-created “Mini” genus, and their scientific names are Mini mum, Mini scule and Mini ature, reported Smithsonian Magazine.

 The findings were recently published in PLoS, a nonprofit science and medicine publication.
-Lead author of the study, Mark Scherz, writing for The Conversation, said the the smallest of the frogs is just a little bit longer than a grain of rice and the largest of the group could sit on a thumbnail with room to spare.
+Study lead author Mark Scherz, writing for The Conversation, said the smallest of the frogs is just a little bit longer than a grain of rice and the largest of the group could sit on a thumbnail with room to spare.

 Scherz, an evolutionary biologist at Munich’s Ludwig-Maximilians University, said the team decided to have “a bit of fun” when coming up with the names for the tiny frogs.

 But the size of the frogs is what makes them so incredible.
-Mini mum, the smallest of the amphibian discovery, measures about 8 to 10 millimeters long and was discovered in Manombo in eastern region of the island.
+Mini mum, the smallest of the amphibian discovery, measures about eight to 10 millimeters long and was discovered in Manombo in the eastern region of the island.
 Mini scule, from Sainte Luce in southeastern Madagascar, is a little bit larger than Mini mum and has teeth in its upper jaw.
 Mini ature, from Andohahela in southeast Madagascar, measures a whopping 14.9 millimeters long.

 Scherz explained the difficulty involved with trying to find tiny frogs the size of a grain of rice among leaves and other debris in the forest.